Eschatologue/CM_wiki/docs/spells/description/core/level-3.md

 **Components:** V, S
 **Duration:** Concentration, up to 1 minute

 Choose any number of creatures within range.
-For the duration, each target has Advantage on Wisdom saving throws and Death Saving Throws and regains the maximum number of Hit Points possible from any healing.
+For the duration, each target has **:d20-adv: Advantage**{ .d20 } on Wisdom saving throws and Death Saving Throws and regains the maximum number of Hit Points possible from any healing.

 > **Classes:** Cleric